vipulnaik/daily-updates/month-change-checklist.md

 - [ ] alternating months: Make sure SSL/TLS certificates for Linode are updated; also copy updated certificates to any dev servers that don't do their own certificate renewal
 - [ ] `wikipediaviews`: Switch month
 - [ ] `bart`: If I feel like it, update to include new months (currently I do it once every 5-6 months)
+- [ ] `analytics-table`: Check data for all sites and see if any followup actions need to be taken, including possibly fixing broken analytics data
+- [ ] `aiwatch` (for Org Watch): Check that data has been refreshed recently and run priority-based queries to see how things are going
+- [ ] Timelines Wiki: Take a look at traffic trends; review my own to-do list at https://timelines.issarice.com/wiki/User:Vipul and think through the strategy

 To be executed at next Monday: